Knitting Pattern: Betty

 CROWN

-When your crown becomes too difficult to work comfortably on the circular needles, switch to magic loop or double-pointed needles.
+When the crown becomes too challenging to work on circular needles, switch to magic loop or double-pointed needles.

 CINCHING THE CROWN

-Cut yarn, leaving a 6” / 15 cm tail, for closing the crown and weaving in.
-With your tapestry needle, run yarn through your remaining stitches and pull gently to cinch the crown of your hat.
+Cut the yarn, but leave a 6″ / 15 cm tail for closing the crown and weaving in.
+With your tapestry needle, run the yarn through your remaining stitches and pull gently to cinch the crown of your hat.

 FINISHING